-From a continental perspective, $39.4 billion or almost nine-tenths (89.1%) of Slovenian exports by value were delivered to fellow European countries.
-Another 6.5% were sold to importers in Asia.
-Smaller percentages went to North America (2%), Africa (1.5%), Latin America (0.4%) excluding Mexico but including the Caribbean, and Oceania (0.4%) mainly Australia.
+From a continental perspective, 89.9% of Slovenia’s exports by value were delivered to fellow European countries while 6% were sold to importers in Asia.
+Slovenia shipped another 2.1% worth of goods to North America.
+Smaller percentages went to Africa (1.2%), Oceania led by Australia (0.33%) then Latin America excluding Mexico but including the Caribbean (0.27%).

-Given Slovenia’s population of 2.1 million people, its total $44.2 billion in 2018 exports translates to roughly $21,000 for every resident in the south central European nation.
+Given Slovenia’s population of 2.1 million people, its total $44.8 billion in 2020 exports translates to roughly $21,700 for every resident in the south-central European nation.

 Slovenia’s Top 10 Exports

-Slovenia’s top 10 exports accounted for over two-thirds (70.9%) of the overall value of its global shipments.
+Slovenia’s top 10 exports accounted for well over two-thirds (72.2%) of the overall value of its global shipments.

-At the more detailed four-digit Harmonized Tariff System code level, Slovenia’s most valuable exported product is cars (13.3% of total).
-In second place were medication mixes in dosage (7.4%), refined petroleum oils (3.2%), auto parts or accessories (3%), electrical energy (1.8%) then trucks (1.6%).
+At the more detailed four-digit Harmonized Tariff System code level, Slovenia’s most valuable exported product is medication mixes in dosage (16.3% of total).
+In second place were cars (11.2%) trailed by auto parts or accessories (2.4%), refined petroleum oils (1.6%), electrical energy (also 1.6%), trucks (1.4%), blood fractions including antisera (1.2%) then electrical lighting and signaling equipment (1.1%).

 The following types of Slovenian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Slovenia has highly positive net exports in the international trade of drugs and medicines.
-In turn, these cashflows indicate Slovenia’s strong competitive advantages under the pharmaceuticals product category.
+Slovenia has highly positive net exports in the international trade of pharmaceuticals and vehicles notably cars and motorcycle parts or accessories.
+In turn, these cashflows indicate Slovenia’s strong competitive advantages under the pharmaceuticals and vehicles product categories.

 Below are exports from Slovenia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Slovenia’s goods trail Slovenian importer spending on foreign products.